 The Candida albicans yeast is a normal part of your gut flora, a group of microorganisms that live in your digestive tract.

 Most people have some level of Candida albicans in their intestines, and usually it coexists peacefully with the other bacteria and yeasts that live there.
 But a combination of factors can lead to the Candida albicans population getting out of control, establishing fast growing colonies and biofilms, and starting to dominate your gut.

-At this point it can begin to affect your digestion, weaken your immune system, and even damage your intestinal wall, penetrating through into the bloodstream and releasing its toxic byproducts throughout your body.
+At this point it can begin to affect your digestion, weaken your immune system, and even damage your intestinal wall, allowing its toxic byproducts to escape into your bloodstream and spread throughout your body.